UK government refuses to hand over Boris Johnson's unredacted messages to coronavirus inquiry

-LONDON (AP) — The British government on Thursday refused an order to hand over a sheaf of Boris Johnson's personal messages to a COVID-19 pandemic inquiry that the former prime minister himself set up when he was the U.K.'s leader.
+LONDON (AP) — The British government on Thursday refused an order to supply the country's COVID-19 pandemic inquiry with an unedited collection of Boris Johnson's personal messages and instead launched an unprecedented legal battle against a probe that the former prime minister himself set up when he was the U.K.'s leader.

-Hallett, who has the power to summon evidence and question witnesses under oath, wants to judge for herself, and set a deadline of 4 p.m.
-(1500 GMT) Thursday for the government to hand over the unredacted documents, covering a two-year period from early 2020.
+Hallett, who has the power to summon evidence and question witnesses under oath, wants to judge for herself, and set a Thursday afrernoon deadline for the government to hand over the unredacted documents, covering a two-year period from early 2020.

 Soon after the deadline passed, the government said it would seek to challenge the order in court.